mitmedialab/prg-raise-playground/extensions/README.md

 # Adding inline images to the text of blocks

 > NOTE: This is a generated README section, so no edits you make to it in this file will be saved.
-If you want to edit it, please go to [extensions/documentation/src/inlineImages/README.md](documentation/src/inlineImages/README.md)
+If you want to edit it, please go to [extensions/documentation/src/inlineImages/README.md](documentation/src/inlineImages/README.md) ([See more](documentation/README.md))

 As noted in [Scratch's extension documentation](https://github.com/scratchfoundation/scratch-vm/blob/develop/docs/extensions.md#adding-an-inline-image), Blocks support arguments that can display images inline within their text display.